AndrewKishino/sotez/README.md

 ## Documentation

-More detailed documentation can be found on the [wiki Documentation](https://github.com/AndrewKishino/sotez/wiki/Documentation).
+More detailed documentation can be found in the [Documentation](https://andrewkishino.github.io/sotez/modules.html).

 ## Node Version